zackarychapple/zackarychapple.github.io/_posts/2016-08-23-chrome-headless.markdown

 With Chrome Headless there are a multitude of opportunities for testing but my goals were a little different.
 I wanted to create a way to capture screenshots and generate PDF's.

+My main use case was to create a way for easier PDF exports.
+Why not create a rest service that takes a URL and kicks out a PDF?
+This means I can use whatever UI framework I choose to create my exports.

 ## Building Chrome headless
 Building Chrome is not short process.
 Make sure that you read all the steps before you begin so you don't have to start over.